anoadragon453/092918.xyz/site/how/shadowsocks.md

 ## Details

-We have three servers.
+We have two servers.
 Don't forget to pick [a client](http://shadowsocks.org/en/download/clients.html).

 ### Derpy